MOARdV/FlightSystemsRedux/README.md

 Some of them have been modified for inclusion in this mod.

 ## Revision History

+### 4.1.0 - 2016
+* Update of Yarbrough Mk.
+1-1 A2 using latest props and RasterPropMonitor features.
+* Move Gemini to Legacy status - I don't have the spare time to maintain and update it at the moment.
+* Props alexustas created that are part of upcoming ASET props packs have been removed from this distribution.
+If you do not have the latest pack, or it has not been released, you will have missing props in the IVA.

 ### 4.0.0 - 19 APR 2016
 * Release version of Yarbrough Mk.
 1-1 A2.